borsch/pg-jsonb/README.md

 #### Hibernate CriteriaBuilder API example

-In order to use pg-jsonb lib with CriteriaBuilder API it is required to use one from the provided Dialects that could be found at `com.vzornic.pgjson.hibernate.dialect`.
+In order to use pg-jsonb lib with CriteriaBuilder API it is required to use one from the provided Dialects that could be found at `com.github.borsch.pgjson.hibernate.dialect`.

 For example:
-`hibernate.dialect=com.vzornic.pgjson.hibernate.dialect.PostgresJsonSQL94Dialect`
+`hibernate.dialect=com.github.borsch.pgjson.hibernate.dialect.PostgresJsonSQL94Dialect`